 Fibroblasts are cells that use amino acids to create collagen in our bodies.
 It’s a job that requires lots of energy, which comes from ATP production in the mitochondria of our cells.

-Red and near infrared wavelengths of natural light stimulate the mitochondria in your cells.
+Red and near infrared wavelengths of natural light stimulates the mitochondria in your cells.
 With this boost, mitochondria are able to take light, oxygen, and nutrients from the food we eat and turn it into usable energy for our bodies through the process of cellular respiration.

 So when our bodies take in the healthy natural wavelengths of red and infrared light, the mitochondria in our cells can produce energy more efficiently.
 That increased energy allows your fibroblast cells to create more natural collagen.